SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 07 October, 2024
+### 📅 Tuesday, 08 October, 2024
 ------
 ### Events
 ------
-Here are some events that typically occur in the USA around October 7th.
-Note that these events could vary year by year and may not happen exactly on the same date:
+Here are a few events that typically occur or have occurred around October 8th in the USA.
+Please note that specific events may vary each year:

-- **Albuquerque International Balloon Fiesta**: This is an annual hot air balloon festival that usually takes place in early October in Albuquerque, New Mexico.
-It is one of the largest balloon festivals in the world.

-- **Fleet Week San Francisco**: Around this time, San Francisco hosts Fleet Week, which includes air shows
+- **Indigenous Peoples' Day/Columbus Day**:
+  - This day is observed on the second Monday of October, which can fall on or around October 8th.
+  - It is a federal holiday that celebrates Columbus's landing in the Americas, though many states and cities now recognize it as Indigenous Peoples' Day to honor
 ### Positive Qoute
 ------
-"🌟 Believe in the magic within you, and let your dreams take flight! 🚀✨"
+"Embrace the magic of each new day and shine your light brightly! ✨🌟😊"